Are you looking for the most beautiful places in the world?

 The Lake District in England is one of the most underrated places in the world, but easily one of the most beautiful.
 This is, perhaps, the perfect combination for travelers and vacationers.

 As photographers, we love the Lake District because it seems to be completely unknown to tourists galore.
-No matter if you visit in the chilly winter or the heat of the summer, you likely won’t need a restaurant reservation, nor will you need to rise at dawn in order to avoid lines.
+No matter if you visit in the chilly winter.
+Or the heat of the summer, you likely won’t need a restaurant reservation, nor will you need to rise at dawn to avoid lines.

-While this particular destination within the lakes is quite popular, you should still easily be able to get a boat, kayak, or other water sport booked.
-If you’re looking for somewhere to stay, the quaint town of Cartmel is far enough away from the main lakes to avoid outrageous lodging and food prices, but still central to the main attractions.
+While this destination within the lakes is quite popular, still easily be able to get a boat, kayak, or other water sport booked.
+If you’re looking for somewhere to stay, the quaint town of Cartmel is far enough away from the main lakes to avoid outrageous lodging.
+And food prices are still central to the major attractions.

-Tirol is an Austrian state in the west of the country which is famous for incredible mountains.
-It’s everything you’d imagine quintessential alpine culture to be: snow-covered peaks, upbeat folk music, peaceful valleys, and lots of friendly, four-legged locals with bells around their necks.
-The quaint and charming scenery in Tirol is just as much of a draw as the fun-loving locals and the wide variety of outdoor activities.
+Tirol is an Austrian state in the country’s west, which is famous for its incredible mountains.
+It’s everything you’d imagine quintessential alpine culture to be.
+Then the snow-covered peaks, upbeat folk music, peaceful valleys, and lots of friendly, four-legged locals with bells around their necks.
+The quaint scenery in Tirol is just as much of a draw as the fun-loving locals and the wide variety of outdoor activities.

 In the summer, Tirol is a paradise for hikers.
-You’ll find countless day hikes as well as long-distance routes that cross the entire region.
-If you choose that latter, you can hike hut to hut on alpine ridges or even try out a hair-raising via ferrata, a hiking and rock climbing hybrid that often involves suspension bridges, ladders, and steel supports hammered into the sides of cliffs.
+You’ll find countless day hikes and long-distance routes that cross the entire region.
+If you choose the latter, you can hike from hut to hut on alpine ridges.
+Or even try out hair-raising via Ferrata or hiking.
+And rock climbing hybrid that often involves suspension bridges.
+As well as, ladders and steel support hammered into the sides of cliffs.
 You’ll also find excellent opportunities for camping, rafting, canyoning, rock climbing, and even paragliding.

 In addition to fantastic skiing, the Après Ski culture is a huge highlight of winter in the Austrian Alps.
 Imagine remixed folk songs, steaming mulled wine, and dancing on benches in your ski boots, and you’ll start to get the idea.

 If you love the outdoors and are drawn to the mountains, add Tirol to your bucket list right away.
-There are few places on earth that can rival its natural beauty and adventurous spirit.
+Few places on earth can rival its natural beauty and adventurous spirit.

-Antique (locally pronounced as an-ti-ke) is a beautiful province nestled in an off-the-beaten area in Panay Island, Philippines.
+Antique (locally pronounced as an-ti-ke) is a beautiful province.
+And nestled in an off-the-beaten area on Panay Island, Philippines.